-- Have been diagnosed with contrast sensitive seizures - Have had an MRI confirm damage or lesions on the visual cortex of your brain - Take the oral contraceptive pill - Are on depo-provera or other hormonal medications that stop you from having a period every month. - Have undergone gender affirming surgical or hormone treatment procedures - Are experiencing highly irregular periods - Have polycystic ovarian syndrome - Are unable to speak or write English - Are planning any major changes to epilepsy medication you're currently taking - Have been regularly using any other medication the research team considers may be a problem for the study measures (to be considered on a case by case basis) - Have any other condition judged by the research team as likely to impact on your ability to complete the study
+- Have been diagnosed with contrast sensitive seizures - Have had an MRI confirm damage or lesions on the visual cortex of your brain - Take the oral contraceptive pill - Are on depo-provera or other hormonal medications that stop you from having a period every month. - Have undergone gender affirming surgical or hormone treatment procedures - Are experiencing highly irregular periods, such as due to perimenopause - Have polycystic ovarian syndrome - Are unable to speak or write English - Are planning any major changes to epilepsy medication you're currently taking - Have been regularly using any other medication the research team considers may be a problem for the study measures (to be considered on a case by case basis) - Have any other condition judged by the research team as likely to impact on your ability to complete the study

-If you change your medication for epilepsy or another neurological or psychiatric condition during the study, you may have to stop participating.
+If you change your medication for epilepsy or another neurological or psychiatric condition (like depression or anxiety) during the study, you may have to stop participating.
 You may start again when you have stabilized (after 8 weeks) if you wish.